 For tomatoes and strawberries the suitable moisture level for planting is 50% of the total volume of the grow board.
 For cucumbers and sweet peppers the optimal moisture level is 70% of the total volume of the substrate.

-Drain holes are cut on the side of the boards after planting to enable excess water to run away from the bag.
-The cuts are made between the young plants and until the very bottom of the board.
+Make sure to cut drain holes in the sides of the boards after planting.
+This enables excess water to run away from the bag.
+Cuts should be made between the young plants and go to the very bottom of the board.